Class variable: Python

 In the above Python code, it does not provide much information as there is only class variable in the Dog class that provide the vertebrate group of dog as mammals.
-In instance variable, you could customize your own object (in this case, dog_1) by having one or more instance variables in the Dog class.
+In instance variable, one can customize the object (in this case, dog) by having one or more instance variables in the Dog class.

 This can also be type hinted using ClassVar.